 Certificate in Homeless Prevention and Intervention

-This Certificate will help you enhance your existing attributes and skills so that you can make a greater impact on a critical issue our communities.
+This Certificate will help you enhance your existing attributes and skills.
 You’ll examine issues of homelessness in society and the personal contexts and complex needs of people and families experiencing homelessness.

 The course consists of three modules delivered on a part-time basis over 18 months, with attendance required in two-day blocks every four to five weeks during term.